Sports massage (sometimes called deep tissue or remedial massage) is a robust style of treatment not just for sports people.

-Started by Adam Richmond over 10 years ago The Lace Market Clinic is one on the most established sports massage clinics in Nottingham.
+Started by Adam Richmond over 10 years ago The Lace Market Clinic is one on the longest established sports massage clinics in Nottingham.
 We are proud of our reputation of really helping our clients and not running a conveyor belt one in one out type system.
-We have a small tight knit team and we often get together to discuss tricky clients with the aim of doing the best we can to get clients better and back to doing what they want to do.
-Adam originally trained in Sports Massage before becoming an Osteopath.
-These days he still does some sports massage but his clinical interests have lead him to focus on more complex clients requiring more investigation and diagnostic work and less hands on but he shares his skills and experience with the rest of the team at LMC with regular in house training and case discussion.
+Our small tight knit team of Sports Massage Therapists will always aim to get to the root cause of your problem.

 Benefits of Sports Massage